 If running CleanMyMac X has not improved performance, and your memory usage is still peaking, then you should go ahead and look at how to install more RAM.

-Finally, it’s time to replace your MacBook Pro RAM.
+When it’s time for a MacBook Pro RAM upgrade, it’s about as simple as removing the bottom cover.
 Unfortunately, Retina MacBook Pro’s memory upgrades are not possible, so here’s how to install new RAM on the earlier model:

 - Place the MacBook Pro face-down on a soft surface